Corn Square

 These shops were part of a speculative development by the monks of the Priory in the 1100s, creating shop units for rent.

 By the 1400s, the building which now houses the ELT shoe shop and picture framers had four small lock up shops facing onto School Lane.
 The four shops all had the same ground plan, with a front and back door and shuttered window at ground level.
-In addition, each had an upstairs room accessed via a shared balcony at the back. in addition, there was another shop facing onto Corn Square.
+Each shop also had an upstairs room accessed via a shared balcony at the back.
+In addition, there was another shop facing onto Corn Square.
 The Priory charged rent for these shops.
-In later centuries, the four units were combined, and the space used for a variety of purposes.
-The Bedford and Cullis families ran a butcher's shop from the 1840s to the 1860s.
-Then the Blomer family ran a decorating business and a cafe in the same premises for over 40 years.
-The Blomers had businesses elsewhere in the town, most notably in Broad Street.

 Three Horseshoes Pub, Corn Square